 While FSBO may seem like a good idea, we have a number of reasons to give to those wondering why use a real estate agent when selling or buying your home.
-Sticking with DIY for things like small home repairs and crocheting Christmas gifts is best.
-Leave the real estate game to the professionals.
+Sticking with DIY for things like small home repairs and crocheting Christmas gifts is best; leave the real estate game to the professionals.
 They can help you:

 Negotiate with a strong standing.
 Selling your home is a major business transaction, and there are three stages at which you can expect negotiation and pushback.

 The dollars you expect to save on commissions aren’t really all that many when you consider the average cost of a home and the 3% commission compared to the selling price.
-An experienced real estate agent brings expertise in pricing, negotiating skills, and market access to the table, something a home owner can’t hope to match.
+An experienced agent brings expertise in pricing, negotiating skills, and market access to the table; something a homeowner can’t hope to match.
 In fact, statistically For Sale By Owner (FSBO) homes stay on the market longer (costing owners more every month they linger) and eventually sell for less overall and almost never for asking price in the end.